The University of Toronto regulates grading according to the University Assessment and Grading Practices Policy.

 - GPA is used for internal purposes only, as an assessment of progression, for the Dean’s Lists (please see the relevant program information page for Dean’s List information) and awards.

 - The GPA only appears on Rotman’s Preliminary Grade Report (PGR).
 The University’s official transcript will not show a GPA for graduate programs.

 Access to View Assignments, Tests, Projects, and Examinations

 For assignments, tests, projects, quizzes, etc. which add up to a maximum of 70% of the course grade, students can expect to receive the grade and the associated feedback within a timely manner.

 Instructors are required to hold back the final 30% of any course grade pending a review of final grades by the Vice-Dean, Professional Programs.

 Final examinations (including take-home exams and deliverables) are the property of the University and are not typically returned to students.
-Students may, however, request view-only access to any final examinations/deliverables during the exam review period set aside by the instructor, or through the Registrar’s Office within the allotted timeframes.
+Students may, however, request view-only access to any final examinations/deliverables during the exam review period set aside by the instructor within the allotted time frames.